 What about app distribution?

 Big Tech tends to conveniently ignore many of the arguments around incentives and business models raised here and instead focus on particular fears about app distribution.
 They claim that letting people download services without going through a mobile marketplace will inevitably lead to cybersecurity disasters.
 This is an intentional distraction.
 Operating systems and devices — not app stores — are what protect your data.
-Technologist Bruce Schneier has said as much, and nothing in the bills would spell the end of firewalls, antivirus protection, or other operating system security features.
+Technologist Bruce Schneier has said as much(new window), and nothing in the bills would spell the end of firewalls, antivirus protection, or other operating system security features.

 The more important point here is what the claim implies.
 By saying that you must go through gatekeeper channels to download apps, Big Tech companies are essentially claiming that only they can keep you and your information safe.
 This is plainly not the case when you consider what they already do with your data.
 It’s also untrue when you survey the numerous other services that can protect your financial transactions, documents, photos, and so forth.